Kendal Green station: Early history

 The Central Massachusetts Railroad was constructed through Weston in 1881, with its own Weston station closer to the town center.
 In 1885–86, a post office was opened to serve the North Avenue area.
 It was named "Kendal Green" at the suggestion of General James F.B.
 Marshall, co-founder of the Hampton Institute, who had previously used it as the name of his nearby estate.
 The name was taken from the Kendal green cloth produced in Kendal, England; Kendal was also the surname of Marshall's grandfather.
 The railroad station also took the name Kendal Green around 1886, possibly to avoid confusion with the two Weston stations.

 The railroad built a new station building at Kendal Green in 1896.
 A single-story wooden structure, it resembled a simpler version of the Central Massachusetts Railroad's stick style Weston station.
 The Fitchburg Railroad was acquired by the Boston and Maine Railroad (B&M) in 1900.

 MBTA era

 The B&M sold off disused station buildings in the mid 20th century; by 1962, Kendal Green and Weston stations both belonged to the same private owner.
 The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize suburban commuter rail service.
 On January 18, 1965, the MBTA began subsidizing some B&M service, including as far as West Concord on the Fitchburg Route.
 The MBTA bought most B&M commuter rail assets, including the Fitchburg Route, on December 27, 1976.

 In 1989, the MBTA considered moving the station to the south to create a park and ride "superstation" for Route 128, similar to Route 128 station.
-The station was added to the National Register of Historic Places in 2000 as a contributing property to the Kendal Green Historic District.
+In 1998, the town considered purchasing the former station building to make room for a 40-space parking lot.
+The building was added to the National Register of Historic Places in 2000 as a contributing property to the Kendal Green Historic District.